PokeyOne/ptimer/README.md

 ptimer has no runtime dependencies, and the only build dependency is Rust.

+## Documentation

+Documentation for the code can be generated through the `cargo doc --open` command.

 ## Building from Source

 ptimer is built using Rust, which comes with its own handy cargo command which